 Change.
 It’s inevitable.
 It’s gonna come.
 It makes the world a better place.
 Everyone from Michael Jackson, to Sam Cooke, to Kelly Clarkson has sung about it.
 And just like so many other things in the world, the messaging industry is changing once again.
-This blog is part one of a multi-part series that will walk you through the many upcoming changes to the messaging industry.
-So what’s changing, and why should you be concerned about using a shared short code?
-We’ll walk you through it.
+It’s time to say goodbye to your shared short code.